nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 ### Tasks include...

-* The appropriate management of duplicate and orphaned records which will not migrate to the new system
+* The appropriate management of duplicate and orphaned records which will not migrate to the new solution

 * Complete an information cleansing exercise to ensure only current letter templates and data entry templates are kept.
 Note; letter and data entry templates will need to be manually copied over.
-Completing this exercise will make it easier to identify which templates you need in the new system
+Completing this exercise will make it easier to identify which templates you need in the new solution

 * Clearing down the practice inboxes, outstanding workflows and all open communication tasks, for example, pathology and registration;  as you approach the [Final data production day](/prm-practice-migration/guide/cutover-and-go-live#final-data-production), you will want to have zero tasks outstanding